 - Determine the staff and skills required.

-- Funding required for the staffing.
+- Funding required for the staffing, tools and thirdparty.

 - Defining the test environment from a technology perspective.